 Be prepared for people not understanding

-If your family and friend ignore your child, try talking about things your child has done that you want to celebrate.
+If someone is ignoring your child, try talking about things your child has done that you want to celebrate.
 This could be feeding themselves, eating something new, showing that they recognised you or communicating a ‘yes’ or a ‘no’.

 People may also be too focused on their own lives.
 Some people can try to understand, but not everybody can.
 You may find that some friends or family become more distant or disappear.
 You may find new friends who have had a similar experience to you.